pyOpenSci/lessons/python-packaging/execute-code.md

 On your own or in small groups:

-- What might be the advantages of making a packaged executable over providing script entry points?
+- What might be the advantages of making a packaged executable over providing script entrypoints?
 - What are some disadvantages?
 - Review the Pros section from [Executing Scripts][Executing Scrips]
   - Any similarities between executable packages and executable scripts?

-#### More About Main
+#### More about main

 You just learned that the `__main__` module allows a package to be executed directly from the command line with `python -m`, but there is another purpose to the `__main__` name in Python.
 Any Python script that is executed directly, by any of the methods you have learned to run Python code from the shell, will be given the name `__main__` which identifies it as the first Python module loaded.
 This leads to the convention `if __name__ == "__main__":`, which you may have seen used previously.

 This conditional is often used at the bottom of modules, especially modules that are expected to be executed directly, to separate code that is intended to execute as part of a command from code that